AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

 - `hashtags`: extracted hashtags (if available)

 ---
 #### Parsing Script: Extract Tweets and Format for Annotation

+We recommend using **Python** 🐍 for this task.
+Please see the code snippet below for parsing the output file.

+This script processes the `.csv` file you receive from **Bright Data**, extracts:
+  1. all relevant tweet-level information,
+  2. filters posts by your chosen keywords or hashtags,
+  3. and prepares the final dataset for upload to our annotation portal.

 Use the script below to extract Tweet ID and description for each tweet, and save as a `.csv` for further filtering and annotation.